kasparmartens/OxWaSP-projects/README.md

-# OxWaSP-projects
+Here are the reports for my OxWaSP micro-projects.

-Here are my reports for micro-projects which were written during OxWaSP two-week modules.
+These were written as group work during the two-week modules in the first year of the OxWaSP programme.

 ### Module 1: Computational Statistics & Statistical Computing